shivammathur/test-setup-php/README.md

 ## Requirements

-This module requires `git` and [`liblzma-dev`](https://packages.ubuntu.com/search?lang=de&keywords=liblzma-dev&searchon=names) (https://tukaani.org/xz/) as well as php7-dev.
+This module requires `git` and [`liblzma-dev`](https://packages.ubuntu.com/search?lang=de&keywords=liblzma-dev&searchon=names) (https://tukaani.org/xz/) as well as php7-dev or php8-dev.
 If you are using Ubuntu, you can easily install all of them by typing the following command in your terminal:

 ```bash
 sudo apt-get install git php7.4-dev liblzma-dev